 To date, the largest NAPE project to use all three of these programs in the STEM Equity Pipeline™.

-Each year, NAPE’s holds a National Summit for Educational Equity (formerly Professional Development Institute (PDI) in Washington, D.C., to provide a variety of robust, research-based, effective and promising practices for every audience interested in advancing student achievement.
-Join us April 20-23, 2015, in Alexandria, VA!
+Each year, NAPE’s holds a National Summit for Educational Equity (formerly Professional Development Institute) in Washington, D.C., to provide a variety of robust, research-based, effective and promising practices for every audience interested in advancing student achievement.
+Join us April 12-14, 2016, in Alexandria, VA!

 Customized Professional Development